HOA RFP Specifications

 There are several ways HOA Boards can choose to manage the enforcement process:

-1) The association will investigate, verify, and act on a rules violation only upon receiving a formal written complaint from a member.
+1) The association will investigate, verify, and act on a rule violation only upon receiving a formal written complaint from a member.

-2) A designated Board or Committee member(s) performs their own periodic reviews of the community and provide written reports of violations to management, and letters are sent out requesting compliance.
+2) A designated Board or Committee member(s) performs their periodic reviews of the community and provides written reports of violations to management, and letters are sent out requesting compliance.

-3) The Board instructs the Community Manager or other designated representative to perform routine inspections of the community and record the violations, then send letters requesting compliance.
+3) The Board instructs the Community Manager or other designated representative to perform routine community inspections and record the violations, then send letters requesting compliance.
 It is recommended that photo documentation be included in the compliance letter.

 All methods described are acceptable if the process is administered fairly and all actions taken strictly adhere to the association’s adopted enforcement policy.